friflo/ECS-wiki/docs/query.md

 Queries are a fundamental feature of an ECS.

 The major strength of an ECS is efficient / performant query execution.
 An Archetype based ECS store components in arrays.
-A query result provide direct access to these arrays - aka 'Chunks'.
+A query result provide direct access to these arrays - aka `Chunks`.
 So the performance characteristic iterating a query result is the same as iterating an array.

 > **Info**